New here? Start with the complete side hustle guide →

 Pinterest is the engine that drives people to these things.
 The money comes from what you’ve built off-platform.

 If you don’t have any of these yet, start there before worrying about Pinterest monetization.
-The good news is that building a blog and Pinterest presence simultaneously makes sense — they feed each other.
+The good news is that building a blog and Pinterest presence at the same time makes sense — they feed each other.

 Recommended reading: How to Start a Profitable Blog